Derick1530/personal-website/content/dont-notion-your-entire-organization.md

 ## Quotes from colleagues after reading this

-> “Notion feels like when I give my kid a blank piece of construction paper and say draw a monster when what he needs is a monster coloring book.
+> "Notion feels like when I give my kid a blank piece of construction paper and say draw a monster when what he needs is a monster coloring book.
 He can choose what colors to make the monster, but he needs guidelines.
-Notion gives us no guidelines and lets us vomit all over a confined digital space.”
+Notion gives us no guidelines and lets us vomit all over a confined digital space."

+> "When trying to onboard someone new to the company, it becomes incredibly difficult with Notion because there is no separation between stable documentation and prior/ongoing discussions around that topic.
+This limits the new hire's ability to search for the documentation that is relevant to them: leaving them frustrated, confused, and needing to seek assistance from a teammate."